Healthdirect Free Australian health advice you can count on.

 When might you have a nose job?

-Nose surgery can correct physical problems with the nose, including:
+Nose surgery can correct a physical problems with your nose, including:

-Nose surgery can also be used for cosmetic reasons such as straightening a crooked nose or removing a hump or dent on the bridge of the nose.
+Nose surgery can also be used for cosmetic reasons such as:

-The surgery may involve a method called septoplasty, which opens up nasal passages that are blocked by a bent septum (The septum is the bone and cartilage between the two nostrils).
+The surgery may involve a method called septoplasty.
+This is a procedure to open up nasal passages that are blocked by a bent septum.
+The septum is the bone and cartilage between your 2 nostrils.

-What questions should I consider when thinking about nose surgery?
+What should I consider when thinking about nose surgery?

 Cosmetic concerns